pulp/pulp/docs/sphinx/user-guide/glossary.rst

     on the specified consumer.

   bundle
-    Term used to denote the collection of server, client, and agent plugins to provide support for a particular set of content types.
+    Term used to denote the collection of server, client, and agent components to provide support for a particular set of content types.
 For example, support for handling RPMs and errata is provided by the RPM bundle whereas support for Puppet modules is provided by the Puppet bundle.